 International security presents complex, challenging realities for a wide range of actors from nation states and international organisations, to multi-national corporations.
-Globalisation and increased interdependency has radically changed the way we view security in relation to the state, society, the economy and even the biosphere.
+Globalisation and increased interdependency has radically changed the way we understand security in relation to the state, society, the economy and even the biosphere.

-There is a demand for greater attention and coordinated responses from the international community, including not only individual countries but also international organisations such as the EU, the African Union (AU), the United Nations (UN) and security alliances such as NATO.
+There is a growing demand for greater attention and coordinated responses from the international community, including not only individual countries but also international organisations such as the European Union (EU), the African Union (AU), the United Nations (UN) and security alliances such as NATO.
 To support these organisations there is a need for knowledgeable, well informed experts with the skills to not only react to crises, but to identify and anticipate the threats and challenges that create crises.
 These experts can and should come from civilian (e.g. academia, governmental, non-governmental and private sectors) as well as military backgrounds.

 Bridging these ‘expert’ security communities and ensuring opportunities for dedicated training and shared knowledge, experiences and best practice is the purpose of this IMSISS degree programme.